 You may use crutches or a walker for support, as needed.
-Apply as much weight as is comfortable to your operative leg unless otherwise instructed (i.e. a meniscus repair was performed).
+Apply as much weight as is comfortable to your operative leg unless otherwise instructed (i.e. a meniscus repair).

 Take all medications as directed.
-Take Aspirin 325 mg daily for 2 weeks postoperatively or until you are allowed to fully weight bear.
+Take Aspirin 325 mg daily for 2 weeks postoperatively.
 You should start to wean off of the narcotics around 2-3 days after the surgery.
-You may take an anti-inflammatory (i.e. Celebrex or Motrin or Aleve) to help with pain control and swelling.
+You may take an anti-inflammatory (i.e. Motrin or Aleve) to help with pain control and swelling.